microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 9: Create the dev environment and deploy the template to Azure

 1. First, before you deploy the template, you need to make sure that you can get the instrumentation key from the Application Insights resource because you will need it later.
 To do this, you can add an output property to the template.
-Go the "outputs" area of the template and paste or type in this JSON code.
+Go the "outputs" area of the template and paste or type in this JSON code:

     ```
         "MyAppInsightsInstrumentationKey": {